gmestre98/Speech-Processing-Laboratories/README.md

 The Laboratories of our speech processing course on Instituto Superior Técnico

 ## Laboratory 1
-  #### Recordings
+  #### Two individual folders

-    Here there were made recordings of the 9 (oral) vowels of European Portuguese with silences between them, and recordings of our     birthdates
+   In each folder it is possible to find for each of us, the respective 9 oral vowels of European Portuguese recorded and a recording of the respective birthdate.

-  ###### Vowel Triangle
-    Here it is drawn the vowel triangle
+   There can also be found the vowel triangle for the vowels and the ortographic annotation and narrow phonetic annotation for the birthdate recording

+  #### Group part

+   There can be found the broad phonetic transcription of a sentence from a Portuguese newspaper and also the identification of the 10        digits from their waveform and spectrogram.
 ## Laboratory 2

 ## Laboratory 3